 In Person Payment Refunds: Fee payments paid in person, by cash, check, money order or credit card, will be refunded through Bank Mobile as either a check, mailed to the mailing address Admissions and Records has on file, direct deposit to an existing bank account or to a Bank Mobile account depending on the refund choice made by the student.
 It is the responsibility of the student to maintain correct and up-to-date address information.
 Addresses can be updated on MyGWC, under the Student Tab, and then click on Banner Self Service.

 *Refund vendor subject to change during catalog year.

-If Golden West College cancels a class, registration fees for that class will be refunded.
-If you purchased a parking decal, it must be returned to the Enrollment Center within two weeks of the class cancellation date.
+Cancelled Classes: If Golden West College cancels a class, registration fees for that class will be refunded.
+If you purchased a parking decal, it must be returned to the Admissions & Records within two weeks of the class cancellation date.